techidaily/site-win11-tips/source/_posts/enhancing-battery-life-awareness-charge-notification-tips-for-windows-11.md

  Alert Full Battery & Theft Alarm is an app with which you add a full battery charge notifier to Windows laptops and Android mobile devices, as it’s available on Google Play.
 It also provides an additional theft alarm for security.
 The upgraded version of the app ($1.49) shows your battery history.
 These are the steps for adding a full battery charge notifier with Full Battery & Theft Alarm.

-1. Open the[Full Battery & Theft Alarm](https://apps.microsoft.com/store/detail/full-battery-theft-alarm/9NBLGGH5XFKJ) MS Store page in a web browser.
+1. Open the [Full Battery & Theft Alarm](https://apps.microsoft.com/store/detail/full-battery-theft-alarm/9NBLGGH5XFKJ) MS Store page in a web browser.
 2. Select Full Battery & Theft Alarm’s**Get in Store app** option.
 3. Click**Open Microsoft Store** \>**Install** to download the app.
 4. Select the**Open** option for Full Battery & Theft Alarm in MS Store.